 Differences Between Regular Unemployment and COVID-19 Unemployment

-A person is not required to be laid off in order to receive benefits due to the impact of COVID-19.
+The impact of COVID-19 does not require a person to have a layoff in order to receive benefits.
 Additionally, federal laws have changed in order to include those out of work due to the virus.
 Now, states can pay benefits in the following situations:

-- A person is unemployed as his employer temporarily ceasing operations due to virus.
+- Unemployed as his employer temporarily ceasing operations due to virus

-- A person has reduced hours at work due to the virus.
+- Has reduced hours at work due to the virus

-- A person is quarantined with the expectation of returning to work after the quarantine is over.
+- Quarantined with the expectation of returning to work after the quarantine is over

-- A person has voluntarily left his work due to a risk of infection.
+- Has voluntarily left his work due to a risk of infection

-- A person has voluntarily left his care for a family member.
+- Has voluntarily left his care for a family member

 What Is the Income Time Period That Unemployment Benefits Are Based Upon?